| |

 - Growing Consumer Use.
 By early 2006, commercial use of this technology was growing, according to the New York Times: "Driving the pursuit of genetic bounty are start-up testing companies with names like DNA Tribes and Ethnoancestry.
 For $99 to $250, they promise to satisfy the human hunger to learn about one's origins — and sometimes much more.
 On its Web site, a leader in this cottage industry, DNA Print Genomics, once urged people to use it "whether your goal is to validate your eligibility for race-based college admissions or government entitlements.""

 - Residual Skepticism.
 However, Internet poster Jayelles posted that this latest evidence has not been subjected to peer review.
-Here is a thread with the links and salient points.

-Evidence in Favor of a DNA Case
+Evidence of a DNA Case

 Other Cases With An Intruder But No DNA